pedroabelleira/jlisp/README.md

 ```

 #### Debugger
 Implementing a basic debugger should not be hard.
-The idea is to replicate the functionality of the
+The idea is to have a special version of the interpreter, which
-interpreter, but with added functionality to break execution.
+controls the execution of any instruction checking it against the 'line' property in every of them.

 #### "Compiler"
 - Implement a "compiler" to Javascript.
 I.e. produce a standalone Javascript program which can
 be distributed and would work in any decent runtime (Nashrom).

+#### Return
+- In order to facilitate a more imperative style of programming, implement a 'return' function that
+leaves the current function with a given value.
+The interpreter and block constructions as begin, while, etc.
+need to support.
+Otherwise, have a look at using continuations.

 ### Small things
-- Add lots of functions for numbers, strings and lists.
-We need to decide what standard to follow.
+- Add the usual functions for numbers, strings and lists.
+We can take the RxRS standard from Scheme.
-One obvious possibility is to take Common Lisp, but change the naming conventions to be more
-modern: use '!' and not 'q' as suffix to indicate mutability, use '?' and not 'p' to indicate
-boolean functions, use x->y to indicate a function which transforms from x to y in a
-canonical way, etc.
 - Implement a non trivial Lisp program which runs on the interpreter
 - Implement a 'scheme' macro (to be used as (require 'scheme)) which renames the existing
 functions and variables to look more like scheme.
 The objective is to be able to try